justin-tse/notes/README.md

-# Notes
+# Notes-error
-This repository is used to record my error and thinking in learning.
+This repository is used to record error in programming.